kontena/kontena/docs/using-kontena/loadbalancer.md

 ```

-To write the configuration in the vault, use following:
+To write the configuration to the Vault, use the following:
 ```
 $ kontena vault write BASIC_AUTH_FOR_XYZ << EOF
 → user user1 password <bcrypt_password>